The Crossroads

 A gasp escaped Jonas’s lips.
 His hands began to tremble, and he took an involuntary step backward.
 “Gods preserve us… that’s Elara’s father.
 He died last month.
 We buried him.
 We buried him!”

 The figure lurched forward, mouth opening in a silent moan, fingers flexing as if yearning to grasp, to tear.
-A green light pulsed in its chest, visible through the tattered fabric of its burial shirt—a light that matched the stain on Elara’s dress.
+A green light pulsed in its chest, visible through the tattered fabric of its burial shirt—a light that matched the stain on Elara’s dress, emanating from something crystalline embedded within.

 Around them, the village seemed to hold its breath for one terrible moment—and then chaos erupted.
 Not outward, but inward.
 Windows slammed shut.
 Doors banged closed.
 The sound of bars dropping into place echoed across the previously peaceful square.
 Where moments before there had been the distant sounds of village life—laughter, conversation, the clatter of work—now there was only silence, broken by the shuffling footsteps of the walking corpse.

 The villagers knew what to do.
-They had seen this before, or at least, they knew enough to fear it.
+They had seen this before, or at least, they knew enough to fear the signs of violated death.
 Hide.
 Lock the doors.
 Hope the horror passes you by.

 Kaelen stepped in front of the group without a word.
-His greataxe slid from his shoulder with the groan of steel and leather, and the runes along its edge flared faintly as though they, too, sensed the dead walking.
-The weapon seemed almost eager in his hands, a living thing awakening to its purpose.
+His greataxe slid from his shoulder with the groan of steel and leather, and the runes along its edge flared faintly as though they, too, sensed the dead walking, resonating with ancient power.
+The weapon seemed almost eager in his hands, a living thing awakening to its purpose against unnatural life.

-Aelinthir’s voice was low, nearly a chant.
-Her hands moved in complex patterns, leaving trails of silvery light in the air.
+Aelinthir’s voice was low, nearly a chant, her fingers already weaving patterns in the air.
+Her hands moved in complex motions, leaving trails of silvery light.
 “Necromancy.
 This stinks of old magic—old and rotten.
-The kind that breaks the barriers between life and death.”
+The kind that breaks the barriers between life and death.
+It reeks of the rifts themselves.”

 Thimara slid into the shadows without hesitation, knives appearing in her hands like extensions of her will.
 “I’ve seen this before,” she hissed.
 “In the Hollow.
 When the winter came early and the hungry season stretched too long.
-The desperate turn to darker powers.”
+The desperate turn to darker powers.
+Powers that heed not the cycles.”

 Durim’s face darkened with righteous anger.
-The dwarven cleric reached for the holy symbol hanging at his chest—an ornate hammer-and-anvil pendant cast in silver and gold.
-“An abomination,” he growled, his voice deeper now, resonating with divine authority.
+The dwarven cleric reached for the holy symbol hanging at his chest—an ornate hammer-and-anvil pendant cast in silver and gold, solid and true.
+“An abomination,” he growled, his voice deeper now, resonating with the authority granted by Puh-Tah.
 “The soul has departed.
-This is but a shell, animated by unholy power.”
+This is but a shell, animated by unholy power.
+A corruption of the Architect’s perfect design!”

 Elara collapsed near Jonas, who caught her with trembling arms.
-Blood seeped through her fingers where she clutched her shoulder, but it was the look in her eyes that spoke of the deeper wound—the horror of seeing a loved one returned not as themselves, but as a mockery of life.
+Blood seeped through her fingers where she clutched her shoulder, but it was the look in her eyes that spoke of the deeper wound—the horror of seeing a loved one returned not as themselves, but as a mockery of life, a puppet of forbidden arts.
 “He’s come back,” she sobbed, her words tumbling out in panicked bursts.
 “Father… but not Father.
 The man with the book.
 The one who came last month—he did this.”

 Kaelen looked to the others, eyes like thunderclouds.
-In that moment, they were not strangers brought together by dreams and ravens, but comrades bound by purpose.
+In that moment, they were not strangers brought together by dreams and ravens, but comrades bound by purpose in a dangerous world.
 “We end this here.
 Before it can go any further.”

-“Steel alone won’t fell this abomination,” Durim shouted, moving to the center of the square.
+“Steel alone won’t fell this abomination,” Durim shouted, moving to the center of the square, drawing strength from his faith.
 “Stand back!”

 The corpse’s head snapped around at the sound of Durim’s voice, its jaw unhinging like a snake’s to reveal rows of needle-like teeth that had not been there in life.
 It let out a gurgling hiss and charged the dwarf with unnatural speed.

 Durim did not retreat.
-He stood his ground, feet planted firmly on the earth as if drawing strength from the stone beneath.
+He stood his ground, feet planted firmly on the earth as if drawing strength from the stone beneath, from the very cycles Puh-Tah governed.
 With one hand, he raised his holy symbol high; with the other, he gripped his warhammer.
-The medallion began to glow with a warm, golden light that grew in intensity with each passing second.
+The medallion began to glow with a warm, golden light that grew in intensity, a divine radiance pushing back the unnatural gloom.

 “By the hands of Puh-Tah, Divine Architect and Maker of All Things Worthy—return to dust, for you defy the sacred design!”
-Durim’s voice rang out like a hammer striking stone, each word echoing with righteous purpose.
-“There is no place for corruption in the artistry of life!”
+Durim’s voice rang out like a hammer striking stone, each word echoing with righteous purpose and the weight of ancient authority.
+“There is no place for corruption in the artistry of life!
+You are a perversion, and I cast you out!”

 The light from his holy symbol flared like the sun breaking through storm clouds.
 It washed over the village square in a wave of radiance that seemed to cleanse the very air.
-When it touched the undead creature, the corpse let out a keening wail—the first sound it had made since its appearance.
+When it touched the undead creature, the corpse let out a keening wail—the first sound it had made since its appearance, a sound of unnatural agony.

 The unholy blue light in its eyes flickered, dimmed.
-The green glow in its chest pulsed erratically, like a heart failing.
-The creature staggered, its movements becoming jerky and uncoordinated.
+The green glow in its chest pulsed erratically, like a heart failing, like failing machinery.
+The creature staggered, its movements becoming jerky and uncoordinated, held fast by divine will.

-“By the Forge that shaped us all,” Durim continued, his voice building with the cadence of ancient liturgy, “by the Flame that purifies, by the Hammer that creates and destroys—I break the bonds that bind this shell to unlife!”
+“By the Forge that shaped us all,” Durim continued, his voice building with cadence of ancient liturgy, invoking the power of creation against perversion, “by the Flame that purifies, by the Hammer that creates and destroys—I break the bonds that bind this shell to unlife!”

 The corpse convulsed.
-Its claws raked at its own chest, tearing at the burial clothes to expose the source of the green light—a small, crystalline shard embedded in dead flesh, pulsing with sickly radiance.
+Its claws raked at its own chest, tearing at the burial clothes to expose the source of the green light—a small, crystalline shard embedded in dead flesh, pulsing with sickly radiance, a vile anchor of corrupted energy.

-Thimara darted forward, quick as thought.
+Thimara darted forward, quick as thought, recognizing the source of the animating force.
 “There!” she called.
-“The anchor!”
+“The anchor!
+Strike the crystal!”

-Kaelen moved in concert with her, his greataxe raised.
+Kaelen moved in concert with her, his greataxe raised, its runes glowing brighter.
 “Hold it, Durim!”

 The dwarf’s eyes blazed with inner fire as he channeled the power of his deity.
 Sweat streamed down his brow, dampening his beard, but he did not falter.
-The golden light from his holy symbol intensified, holding the creature in place as if bound by chains of radiance.
+The golden light from his holy symbol intensified, holding the creature in place as if bound by chains of radiance, by the pure force of divine order.

-Kaelen’s axe swept down in a precise strike, not at the creature itself, but at the glowing shard in its chest.
-The blade connected with the crystal, and there was a sound like breaking glass magnified a hundredfold.
-Green light exploded outward, momentarily blinding them all—and then was gone.
+Kaelen’s axe swept down in a precise strike, aimed not at the creature itself, but at the glowing shard.
+The ancient blade connected with the crystalline anchor, and there was a sound like breaking glass magnified a hundredfold, like shrieking metal tearing reality.
+Green light exploded outward, momentarily blinding them all—a final burst of corrupted energy—and then was gone.

 Durim lowered his holy symbol, his shoulders sagging slightly with the effort of channeling such power.
 “May your soul find peace in the halls of your ancestors,” he murmured, not unkindly, to the fallen body.
 “And may the earth receive what was always hers to claim.”

-Silence fell across the village square, broken only by the heavy breathing of the four companions.
-Kaelen lowered his greataxe, its edge still smoking faintly from contact with the necromantic energy.
-Thimara wiped her blades on her cloak, her amber eyes studying the now-still corpse with wary respect.
-And Aelinthir stood very still, her attention focused on something in the distance, as if listening to voices only she could hear.
+Silence fell across the village square, broken only by the heavy breathing of the four companions and the distant sound of barred doors holding firm.
+Jonas, still clutching Elara, stumbled back further, his face a mask of terror, overwhelmed by the sight of impossible death walking in his street.
+Kaelen lowered his greataxe, its edge still smoking faintly from contact with the necromantic energy, the runes dimming.
+Thimara wiped her blades on her cloak, her amber eyes studying the now-still corpse with wary respect, noting the alien nature of the crystalline shard that had been its anchor.
+And Aelinthir stood very still, her attention focused on something in the distance, as if listening to the faint echoes of torn reality only she could hear.

 “What manner of evil is this?”
-Jonas whispered, still cradling the sobbing Elara.
+Jonas whispered, his voice shaking.
 “What has come to our village?”

 Durim tucked his holy symbol back into his tunic, though he kept one hand resting on it.
-“Necromancy,” he spat the word like a curse.
+“Necromancy,” he spat the word like a curse, a profound violation of his god’s domain.
 “Blasphemy against the natural order.
-A perversion of the cycle of life and death.”
+A perversion of the cycle of life and death.
+The kind of foulness that spilled from the rifts.”

 “The binding was powerful,” Aelinthir added softly.
 “Ancient.
-Not the work of some hedge-witch dabbling in forbidden arts.”
+Not the work of some hedge-witch dabbling in forbidden arts.
+This was crafted by someone who understands the world’s broken places.”

 Thimara crouched beside Elara, her amber eyes full of questions.
 “You mentioned a man with a book.
 Who was he?”

-But before the young woman could answer, the sound of slow, deliberate applause echoed across the square.
+But before the young woman could answer, the sound of slow, deliberate applause echoed across the square, chilling in the sudden silence.
 All heads turned toward the sound.

 At the far end of the village, silhouetted against the setting sun, stood a tall figure in a hooded cloak.
+The applause stopped as abruptly as it began.
+The figure lingered just long enough for doubt to fade.
 Though they could not see its face, they could feel its gaze upon them—measuring, calculating.
+It had seen them.
+It had chosen to be seen.
+It felt cold, ancient, and tied to the same malice that stirred beneath the world’s surface.

 Then, without a word, it turned and vanished into the lengthening shadows.